Douglass Day is held annually on the chosen birthday of Frederick Douglass. We mark the occasion by celebrating and creating Black history together.

 All are welcome.
 Faculty members are encouraged to bring classes.

-Stimpson Auditorium.
-Inspired by David Blight's Pulitzer Prize winning biography, this documentary brings to life the words of our country's most famous anti-slavery activist.
-Followed by discussion and Q&A.
+Inspired by David Blight's Pulitzer Prize winning biography, this documentary features celebrated actors bringing to life the words of our country's most famous anti-slavery activist.
+58 minutes, followed by a brief discussion and Q&A.

-A transcribe-a-thon is an event in which people gather in person or online to work simultaneously on a crowdsourcing project.
+A transcribe-a-thon is an event in which people gather in person or online to work simultaneously on a crowdsourcing project to transcribe documents into searchable text.

 Our in-person event is free and open to the public, and anyone with an internet connection and a computer can help with the transcription.
 No prior experience is needed, and the platform is free to use and beginner-friendly.